 Things to Do In Michigan For A Long Weekend

-Throw some Michigan whitefish on ‘the barbie'
+1. Throw some Michigan whitefish on ‘the barbie'

-From Marquette to Milan, grill chefs of all levels rejoice when mild weather marks the beginning of barbeque season.
-Whether you prefer Michigan farm-raised meat, fresh-caught Great Lakes whitefish or veggies straight from a small-town farmers market know that almost everything tastes better grilled and that Michigan has a special connection to that bag of charcoal.
+From Marquette to Milan, grill chefs of all levels rejoice barbeque season.
+Whether you prefer Michigan farm-raised meat, fresh-caught Great Lakes whitefish or veggies straight from a small-town farmers market, know that almost everything tastes better grilled and that Michigan has a special connection to that bag of charcoal.
 Edward Kingsford, whose wife's cousin was the industrialist Henry Ford, worked with the auto industry leader in Michigan's Upper Peninsula, running a briquette factory that made pillow-shaped lumps of fuel from leftover sawdust and other mill waste.
 The fuel was first sold to smokehouses, but Ford and Kingsford eventually put together ingenious “picnic kits” and sold charcoal and grill kits out of Ford dealerships.
 The idea caught on.
 Fire up the grill, invite 20 of your closest friends to bring a dish or drinks to pass, pull your bocce ball and croquet sets out of storage, and bam!
 You have yourself a party with uniquely Michigan roots.

-Whether you take a quick spin on one of Michigan's many paved bicycle trails or throw the kayaks on top of the car for a weekend-long adventure, make sure you enjoy the outdoors on your getaway weekend.
+Whether you take a quick spin on one of Michigan's many paved bicycle trails or throw the kayaks on top of the car for a weekend-long adventure, make sure you enjoy the Michigan outdoors on your getaway weekend.
 Pop over to the sunrise coast and hike somewhere off of historic US-23 or head way up north to Keweenaw National Historical Park, an original blend of sites featuring mountain-like nature and the region's mining history.